How to Create Wellness Spaces at WorkReading Time: 4 minutes

 Not every employee will take advantage of a fitness program, but most will benefit from free food or snacks in the office.
 This could be something as simple as fresh fruit in a bowl that’s easy to access.
 Having pre-cut fruit and vegetables also increases the chance employees will choose healthy snacks over processed ones.

 Make sure water stations are placed throughout the office to keep everyone hydrated and healthy.
-Infused water stations that add cucumber, citrus, or berries into the water can entice employees to drink more water at the office.
+Customized water solutions for employees keep hydration fun and reduces the intake of sugary drinks.
 Not only will hydrated employees feel better, but it could also have a positive impact on the company’s health insurance rates!

 There are many things that you can do as an employer to create a better work environment.
 Even if your office is on the cutting edge of workplace trends, there’s always room for growth and improvement.
 A healthier and happier office will save you time and money.

 Chen Zhan began designing office spaces when he noticed the women he worked with donning sweaters, while the men turned continually turned the temperature down.
 He now consults with companies around the globe to improve company performance.
 Sometimes it’s as simple as adding some space heaters.